ASC2899/Global-Conference-Dataset-MSExcel/README.md

 - Then to calculate total number of attendees for each Tech Field, we will use COUNTIF in which taking Tech field column from Attendees sheet as Range and the unique Tech Fields we found earlier as Criteria.
 - Copy all the values found and paste under the Tech field and Attendee columns in Q2 Sheet.
 - Select the table and sort smallest to largest value.
-- select the table again and insert a Bar Graph from Insert Tab then customize the grapgh as you prefer.
+- select the table again and insert a Bar Graph from Insert Tab then customize the graph as you prefer.
 - **Note: This question can also be solved by using Pivot Table but i wanted to practice with Formulas.**

 **Q3.
 Identifying the most and least popular speakers is crucial for understanding attendee preferences.
 By examining the number of attendees for each speaker, you can determine which sessions attracted the highest and lowest participation rates, thereby informing decisions for future speaker selection.
 For the speaker with maximum number of attendees and minimun number of attendes, you need to find the values for the below provided columns.
 Also, write your approach to get the solution.**